djordjezikelic/djordjezikelic.github.io/_pages/about.md

 I also study bidding games on graphs.
 These are a class of games that model ongoing and stateful auctions, in which players have budgets and bid for the right to move.
 In our work, we studied such games with several classical bidding mechanisms ([AAAI 2023c](https://arxiv.org/abs/2211.13626), [SODA 2021](https://epubs.siam.org/doi/10.1137/1.9781611976465.38), [MFCS 2019](https://drops.dagstuhl.de/opus/volltexte/2019/10955/)). -->

+# Openings

+**I have multiple openings for PhD students to work with me on topics related to formal methods, trustworthy AI or program analysis.
+Please drop me an email with your CV if you are interested.
+Applicants with a degree in computer science, mathematics or a related field are all welcome.**

+Doctoral positions at SMU are **fully funded** for four years, with a possible extension to the fifth year.
+The exceptionally qualified students will also be offered the SMU Presidential Doctoral Fellowships in Computing, which comes with a highly competitive stipend.
+See the [Scholarship page](https://computing.smu.edu.sg/phd/admissions-fees-scholarships) for details.

+Singapore is an extremely vibrant and cosmopolitan place with a large expat population and a thriving academic landscape.
+It is also a perfect place for fellow food lovers.
+SMU provides an excellent environment for pursuing research in formal methods, AI and software engineering.
+It is ranked No. 39 globally (No. 16 in Asia) in the AI category, No. 16 globally (No. 6 in Asia) in the Software Engineering category, and No. 87 globally (No. 15 in Asia) in general "Computer Science" according to [CSRankings](https://csrankings.org/#/index?all&us).

 # News

+* <span style="color:grey">October 2023</span>\.
+I will attend [ATVA 2023](https://atva-conference.org/2023/) in Singapore for the whole duration of the conference, and will present our work [Learning Provably Stabilizing Neural Controllers for Discrete-Time Stochastic Systems](https://link.springer.com/chapter/10.1007/978-3-031-45329-8_17).

+* <span style="color:grey">September 2023</span>\.
+Our work [Compositional Policy Learning in Stochastic Control Systems with Formal Guarantees](https://openreview.net/forum?id=Yx8Sw2H5Q7) has been accepted at [NeurIPS 2023](https://nips.cc/).
+Thanks and congrats to my coauthors!

+* <span style="color:grey">July 2023</span>\.
+Visited École Normale Supérieure in Paris and talked about *A Learner-verifier Framework for Learning and Certifying Neural Controllers in Stochastic Systems*.

 * <span style="color:grey">July 2023</span>\.
 I will attend [CAV 2023](http://www.i-cav.org/2023/) in Paris for the whole duration of the conference, and will present the following:
     - Our work [MDPs as Distribution Transformers: Affine Invariant Synthesis for Safety Objectives](https://arxiv.org/pdf/2305.16796.pdf) at CAV.